-In the last 24 hours alone I’ve seen two liberal sources – Bill Maher and the New York Times – note that we are paying for two expensive wars right now in the midst of our domestic economic woes.
-At least in Maher’s case, the upshot is that this is bad for the United States and we should shift spending from prosecuting the two wars to domestic priorities.* From the context, it is clear that they mean Iraq and Afghanistan.
-Have they simply forgotten about Libya or are they buying the President’s difficult-to-defend notion (even for the government’s lawyers) that we aren’t at war there?
-Are these anti-war liberals being partisan or just “misremembering” in order to deal with the cognitive dissonance of their hero starting a war while our cities supposedly crumble?
-So, I count three wars with the third admittedly not as phenomenally expensive as the others but still pricey– so let’s not forget Libya.
+In the last 24 hours alone I've seen two liberal sources - Bill Maher and the New York Times - note that we are paying for two expensive wars right now in the midst of our domestic economic woes.
+At least in Maher's case, the upshot is that this is bad for the United States and … Continue reading Can Liberals Count When It Comes to War?

 Many politicians and intellectuals have egg on their faces over the Libyan dictatorship's brutal, bloody turn in the past few weeks, but arguably none more so than political scientist Benjamin Barber, who helped found the Monitor Group, which received millions of dollars from Muammar Qaddafi to help burnish his image abroad.
 Barber sometimes failed to … Continue reading Benjamin Barber, Qaddafi Apologist

 I caught a little bit of flak around the Internet for my piece, "Why Isn't Violence the Answer?," during the early days of the Egypt protests.
 I was galled by official demands from the U.S. government and other places that Egyptian protestors remain nonviolent, no matter what.
 Thankfully, significant violence wasn't required to get rid … Continue reading What If Libyans Had Remained Nonviolent?